Chile's Copec buys last-mile firm Blue Express for $225 million

 It said the deal, still subject to regulatory approval, would be financed through cash and debt from its subsidiary, Copec SA.

-Blue Express provides logistics services for e-commerce and couriers through 1,000 reception and dispatch points in Chile, covering the costly step of shipping products just before it reaches the customer's door.
+Blue Express provides logistics services for e-commerce and couriers through 1,000 reception and dispatch points in Chile, covering the costly step of shipping products just before they reach the customer's door.

+"The Copec network will allow us to generate even more value for our more than 5,000 clients," Blue Express Chief Executive Officer Olivier Paccot said in a joint statement with Copec.

 Empresas Copec has a network of 681 gas stations throughout Chile, serving over 1 million customers per day.

+Copec Chief Executive Arturo Natho said that the deal would allow Copec to create a "convenient network for shipment and collection of packages."

-(Reporting by Natalia Ramos; Writing by Kylie Madry; Editing by Josie Kao)
+(Reporting by Natalia Ramos; Writing by Kylie Madry; Editing by Josie Kao and Sandra Maler)

 ((natalia.ramos@thomsonreuters.com; +56940216068))